topobyte/jeography-core/README.md

 # About

-This library provides the core components for the Jeography GIS library.
+This project provides the core components for the Jeography GIS library.

 # License